-Erika Hill enthusiastically joined the Office of Admissions as the Associate Director for Admissions at FAMU COL in 2015.
-She was recently promoted to Chief Law Admissions Officer assuming primary responsibility for her department.
+Erika Hill was named Director of Admissions in July of 2019.
+Ms. Hill enthusiastically joined the Office of Admissions as the Associate Director for Admissions at FAMU Law in 2015.
+She was promoted to Chief Law Admissions Officer assuming primary responsibility for her department.
 Her reputation as a service-oriented professional who nurtures and guides students along their educational paths begin in 2000 when she worked as the Associate Director of Admission and Recruitment at the Florida State University College of Law.
-During her 8-year tenure at FSU, she has implemented several new recruitment programs aimed at increasing the yield of highly qualified students.
+During her eight-year tenure at FSU, she has implemented several new recruitment programs aimed at increasing the yield of highly qualified students.

 Her experience also includes the ability to build and foster key relationships with executive leadership, key personnel, students and other constituents as a means to successfully plan and execute programs.
 In addition, she has been integral in the creation and launch of several different program initiatives with full responsibility for recruitment initiatives, establishing policy development, program evaluation, and budget management.